maxwellbrenner/TheOddsAPI-Interfacing/README.md

 - **Fight Information**: winner, method of victory, round and time of victory, weight class, title fight status, and links to fight-specific stats.
 - **Fighter Statistics**: attributes like height, reach, and date of birth for each fighter in the event.

-The data is compiled into an intermediate file, `event_masterlist.csv`, which is ready for preprocessing in the next notebook.
+The program begins by loading an existing `cleaned_event_masterlist.csv` file, which contains UFC event dates.
+It then filters these dates based on a specified date range.
+After identifying the relevant event dates, the program requests historical betting odds for each date from The Odds API.
+These odds are compiled into a CSV file, named dynamically based on the date range, which is used for further integration with UFC event data in subsequent notebooks.

 ### 2. Odds Preprocessing Program - `(2) Odds Preprocessing.ipynb`